jmrenouard/easymysql/README.md

 # Easymysql #
-**Helper Bash script for MySQL current operations**
+**Helper Bash script for MySQL multi instance management on one server**

 # Purpose #
- This tools is a simple Bash script that help you to ** clone and manage several MySQL server instances ** on the same server.
+ This tools is a simple Bash script that help you to **clone and manage several MySQL server instances** on the same server.
  It supports 6 main features:

 - clone
 - destroy
 - start
 - stop
 - restart
 - status

 # Prerequirements #
 1. Use a standard Linux and Bash shell